aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 # AEROPIC - COMET stars trails remover

 This Python-based utility is designed to work seamlessly with **Siril** via `sirilpy`.
-It allows for the precise removal of star trails in comet-aligned stacks while preserving the natural noise grain of the background, preventing "flat" or "plastic" artifacts.
+It allows for the precise removal of star trails in comet-aligned stacked picture while preserving the natural noise grain of the background, preventing "flat" or "plastic" artifacts.

 ---